ExistedGit/Dota2Cheat/README.md

 * Visuals:
   * Weather changing(Ash, Spring etc)
   * River painting

-* A Lua API for scripting, currently in development, documentation will appear at some point

 I intend to implement most of the usual cheat functionality